abzaman7/SeleniumHybridFramework/README.md

 # Selenium Hybrid Framework

-### This is a custom Selenium Hybrid Framework that utilizes industry standards like POM (Page object Model) and the page factory model with some of my tweaks to revamp Selenium execution.
+### This is a custom Selenium Hybrid Framework that utilizes industry standards like POM (Page object Model) and the page factory model with some of my tweaks to revamp test execution.
 ### Here are some key features of this framework:

 * **[Parallel execution:]()** Test cases can be executed concurrently, maximizing time efficiency.